JOURNEY TOGETHER

 If you have any questions, please use the form below to email us or email direct to spiritjourneywa@gmail.com

-Interested in our Winter Journey in 2026?
+Interested in our Winter Desert Spirit Journey in 2026?

 Our Desert Spirit Journeys involve travel to remote desert areas where emergency response services are not immediately available.
 We take safety very seriously, which is why we need to arrange a meeting or telephone conversation with you prior to deciding to offer you a place on one of our journeys.
 Places are only confirmed when an offer of a place is accepted by you and full payment is received.